haimbilia/BuyHub/readme.txt

     => 060531 - Admin UI: Nothing is showing while clicking on the User's name on the whole system.
     => 060513 - Admin UI: Order Status's sorting and re-arrange functionality is not working properly if trying to use it simultaneously.
     => 060776 - Recommended tag products section error is coming.
+    => 060480 - Admin UI: Every-time page is refreshing while admin clicking(multiple times) on the "save" button while adding the new records.

 Known Issues and Problems :